Nikon D5300: Is it Worth Upgrading from the Nikon 3000 series? [Review]

 - No Wi-Fi or GPS functionality (however it can be outfitted with separately purchased devices) vs Built-in Wi-Fi and GPS functionality

-As of the time of this writing, the D5200 sits at approximately $50-$100 cheaper than the D5300 on most websites.
+The D5200 is cheaper than the D5300.
 The upgraded features listed above are well-worth the money, however if price is a major issue, the D5200 will serve nearly as well with almost no loss of quality save for the included anti-aliasing filter (which may or may not be desirable for you).

 Image Size Comparison